cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 | http://example.com/LL/genelach_h_n-enechglais.trig#Baeth-50d79733      |
 | http://example.com/LL/de_genelach_dáil_nia_corbb.trig#Baeth-a3e4de7a   |

+A note about reasoning will be helpful here.
+The reasoning capabilities of Stardog, due to its backwards chaining strategy, can be turned on or off at the time the query is sent to Stardog for processing.
+If it is turned off, the query will return only results from the dataset as it stands in the files that are loaded into it.
+GraphDB on the other hand has reasoning always on because it must always pre-compute the entire graph before the query can be processed.
+From this point onwards, unless otherwise stated, assume that Stardog is used and reasoning is enabled.

 While this may be useful, someone knowledgeable concerning the medieval Irish genealogies would question the overall usefulness as there are many different spelling variations and other details to